The 2016 To-Not-Do List

 At first you think to yourself, “Wow this is really good champagne.”
 But then you think to yourself, “Man I really gotta get my life together.”

 You’re suddenly filled with determination to be a better person inside and out.
 Finally, you’ll read Ulysses and start that Pilates class.
 And while the seconds before the New Year seemed so promising, we all know the truth.
-Once the ball drops, so do all the hopes for your New Year’s resolution.
+Once the ball drops, so do all the hopes for your New Year’s resolutions.

 The good new is that New Year’s resolution are nothing more than a to do list.
 And what happens to most to do lists?
 They don’t get done.
 They get crumpled up after a week or so of false determination.